Sound Attenuation: Diesel Powered Equipment

-Sound attenuation solutions are based on using combinations of materials to absorb sound, to offer barriers to sound, and to close up places where there is sound leakage.
+Sound attenuation solutions are based on using combinations of materials to absorb sound, offer barriers to sound, and close up places where there is sound leakage.

 While we do offer a wide range of sound attenuation products (click here to view our sound attenuation product line), certain applications call for the combination of sound attenuation products within our removable insulation blankets.
 (For more information on sound attenuation, please see our Spring 2007 Insulation Insights newsletter).

-Firwin was approached to design and install removable insulation blankets that would act as a combination heat abatement / noise attenuation for these SCRs.
+Firwin was approached to design and install removable insulation blankets that would act as a combination of heat abatement and noise attenuation for these SCRs.

 The company had an ambitious noise reduction requirement:

 |Req’d Noise Control||Octave Band Center Frequency (Hz)|